 - Keep the infusion device dry when washing or showering.

-You will have an appointment at the University College Hospital Macmillan Cancer Centre to have the infusion device disconnected.
-Or, if appropriate, we may refer you to your district nursing team.
+You will have an appointment at the University College Hospital Macmillan Cancer Centre to have the device removed.
+Sometimes, if it’s suitable, we may refer you to your district nursing team to do this instead.

-A nurse will remove the infusion device from your PICC or port and then flush your line with saline.
+A nurse will disconnect the device from your PICC or port.
+They will then flush your line with saline.

 Please note: